Microbial Forensics: Anthrax Letters and Biothreat Attribution

 The SARS-CoV-2 pandemic required the rapid establishment of global sequencing networks at a scale never previously attempted.
 The GISAID (Global Initiative on Sharing Avian Influenza Data) database, established in 2008 for influenza genomics, became the primary repository for SARS-CoV-2 sequences, holding over 15 million submissions by 2023 from laboratories on every inhabited continent.
 In the UK, the COVID-19 Genomics UK Consortium (COG-UK) sequenced over 300,000 SARS-CoV-2 genomes in its first year of operation, providing the sequencing backbone for the identification of the Alpha and Delta variants and informing national policy on border restrictions and vaccine deployment.
 In India, the Indian SARS-CoV-2 Genomics Consortium (INSACOG) coordinated sequencing from 54 laboratories and contributed to WHO variant-of-concern designations.

 This sequencing infrastructure has direct relevance to forensic microbiology.
 Phylogenetic analysis of SARS-CoV-2 sequences was used in a UK coroner inquest in 2021 to estimate the likely source of a healthcare worker's infection, using BEAST (Bayesian Evolutionary Analysis Sampling Trees) phylogenetics to compare the worker's viral sequence with contemporaneous sequences from patients in the same clinical environment.
+The same phylogenetic species identification and lineage reconstruction approach underlies forensic work on wildlife trafficking and non-human biological evidence.
 This represented one of the first uses of SARS-CoV-2 genomics in a medico-legal context beyond epidemiology.

 The question of pathogen origin for SARS-CoV-2 itself illustrates the epistemic limits of forensic microbial attribution.
 Investigations by the WHO-convened Scientific Advisory Group for the Origins of Novel Pathogens (SAGO) and by US intelligence agencies produced divergent confidence assessments on the natural spillover versus laboratory-leak hypotheses.
 The forensic standard relevant to criminal attribution, beyond reasonable doubt, was not met by the available genomic evidence, illustrating a central lesson of microbial forensics: molecular data can narrow attribution to a population of possible sources but cannot always resolve attribution to a single source without corroborating non-molecular evidence.
 This was true in Amerithrax (where non-molecular evidence pointed to Ivins independently of the genomic findings) and remains true for any novel-pathogen origin investigation.